 Instructions

-- Crack in the eggs and scramble them, stirring often until fully cooked.
+- Cook eggs.
+Turn on your Instant Pot and set it to sauté mode.
+Once it’s hot, add about half the oil.
+Crack the eggs and scramble them, stirring often until fully cooked.
 Transfer the eggs to a plate and set aside.

-- Add the rest of the oil, then toss in the chopped onions and garlic.
-Cook for about 2 minutes, stirring occasionally until fragrant.
+- Saute onion and garlic.
+Add the rest of the oil, then toss in the chopped onions and garlic.
+Cook for about 2 minutes, stirring occasionally until fragrant.👉 While that’s cooking, rinse and drain your rice thoroughly.

-- Close and lock the lid, set the valve to sealing, and cook on manual (or pressure cook) mode for 3 minutes.
+- Pressure cook.
+Next, add the rice, chicken, stock, peas, carrots and pepper.
+Give everything a good stir, scraping down the sides as needed.
+Close and lock the lid, set the valve to sealing, and cook on manual (or pressure cook) mode for 3 minutes.
 Once the cooking time is up, let it be in warm mode for 10 minutes.

-- Remove the inner pot from the instant pot base and place it on a wire rack to cool for 5–10 minutes before serving—this helps the fried rice firm up a bit and keeps it from getting too soft.
+- Serve.
+Remove the inner pot from the instant pot base and place it on a wire rack to cool for 5–10 minutes before serving—this helps the fried rice firm up a bit and keeps it from getting too soft.
 Garnish with chopped scallions.

 Notes